-Monitor problems Action Screen flickers.
+Monitor problems Action The screen flickers.
 Set the monitor for the highest, noninterlaced refresh rate supported by your monitor and the video controller in your computer.
+For more information, see the documentation supplied with your monitor and the README files for the graphics adapter that comes with your computer.
+The README files are on the Software Selections CD supplied with your computer.
 Attention: Using a resolution or refresh rate that is not supported by your monitor might damage it.
 You can reset the refresh rate through your operating system, using the instructions provided in the README files.
 See your operating system documentation for further information on monitor settings.
 If this does not correct the problem, have the monitor and computer serviced.
-The monitor works when Verify that: you turn on the system, but goes blank when you start some application programs.
-1. The monitor signal cable is securely connected to the monitor and the monitor connector on the graphics adapter.
-For the location of the monitor connector on the graphics adapter installed in your computer, see "Connecting computer cables" on page 10.
+The monitor works when you turn on the computer, but goes blank when you start some application programs.
+Verify that: 1.
+The monitor signal cable is securely connected to the monitor and the monitor connector on the graphics adapter.
+For the location of the monitor connector on the graphics adapter installed in your computer, see "Connecting computer cables" on page 14.
 The necessary device drivers for the application programs are installed.
-If you cannot correct the problem, have the computer serviced.
-The monitor works when you turn on the system, but goes blank after some period of computer inactivity.
+If you cannot correct the problem, have the monitor and computer serviced.
+The monitor works when you turn on the computer, but goes blank after some period of computer inactivity.
 The computer is probably set for energy savings using one of the power-management settings.
-If power-management features are enabled, disabling or changing the settings might solve the problem (see "Power-management features" on page 51).
+If the power-management features are enabled, disabling or changing power-management settings might solve the problem (see "Power-management features" on page 57).
 If you cannot correct the problem, have the computer serviced.

-Blank screen.
-Verify that: The computer power cord is plugged into the computer and a working electrical outlet.
+Monitor problems Action Blank screen Verify that: The computer power cord is plugged into the computer and a working electrical outlet.
 The monitor is turned on and the Brightness and Contrast controls are adjusted correctly.
-3. The monitor signal cable is securely connected to the monitor and the monitor connector on the back of the computer.
-To find the monitor connector, see "Connecting computer cables" on page 10.
-If you cannot correct the problem, have the computer serviced.
+3. The monitor signal cable is securely connected to the monitor and the monitor connector on the graphics adapter.
+To find the monitor connector on the graphics adapter installed in your computer, see "Connecting computer cables" on page 14.
+4. Make sure the graphics adapter is installed in the primary AGP slot.
+For the location of the primary PCI expansion slots, see Chapter 5, "Installing options" on page 61.
+If you cannot correct the problem, have the monitor and computer serviced.
 Only the cursor appears.
 Have the computer serviced.

-Monitor problems Action Wrong characters appear on the screen.
+Wrong characters appear on the screen.
 Have the computer serviced.